ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 This section will explain the first steps specifically for the Vestacp pre-installed image.

-1. Open the email from us which contains your application login details.
+1. Open the email from OVHcloud which contains your application login details.
 2. Click on the URL for Plesk in the email.
 3. Log in using the username and password provided in the email.